rorychatt/Ivy-Framework/Ivy.Docs.Shared/Docs/01_Onboarding/01_GettingStarted/05_Architecture/02_BackendArchitecture.md

 ```

 The SignalR hub is registered at the `/ivy/messages` endpoint and handles real-time communication including hot reload notifications during development and widget event processing.

+Health checks are available at the `/ivy/health` endpoint, which can be used by monitoring tools and load balancers to verify application availability.

 **Hub Responsibilities:**